hemantchaurasia/SOLID-principles/README.md

 # SOLID Principles

-## Understand the SOLID principles using the simple of an e-commerce application example
+## Understand the SOLID principles using the example of an e-commerce application:

 Suppose we have an e-commerce application that allows users to purchase products from a catalog.
 We want to make sure our code is well-designed, maintainable, and scalable.
 Here's how we can apply the SOLID principles:

-<font size="5" color="Red">**S**</font><b>ingle Responsibility Principle (SRP):</b> A class should have only one reason to change.
+<font size="5" color="Red"> **S** </font><b>ingle Responsibility Principle (SRP):</b> A class should have only one reason to change.
 This principle suggests that a class should have only one responsibility or job.
 This way, if there is a change required in one aspect of the code, it will not affect the other unrelated aspects.

 Ex:
 We create a class called <font color="cyan">**ProductCatalog**</font> that is responsible for managing the products in the catalog.
 This class should have only one responsibility: to manage the products.
 It should not be responsible for handling orders, managing customers, or any other unrelated tasks.